The Lovers

 LoveIcon for 'Love' row

-Expect a loving relationships and nurturing partnerships.
+Expect a loving relationship and nurturing partnerships.

 If this is an existing relationship, expect it to go through a positive phase, or turn the corner into a better relationship.